Mehdi Karroubi: Hunger strike

 On 16 August 2017, Karroubi started a hunger strike in protest to his house arrest situation, calling for a public trial and demanding security agents to leave his house.
 He was 79 at the time and had undergone heart surgery only days earlier; he was taken to hospital after less than 24 hours and resumed eating after the government agreed to remove intelligence agents from his home.
 His demand for trial has not been granted.

 Personal life

 Karroubi has been married to Fatemeh Karroubi, the daughter of an Aligoudarz mercantile family, since she was 14.
+In February 2026, his son Hossein Karroubi, a reformist political activist, was arrested after being summoned to Tehran's Culture and Media Prosecutor's Office.